xshellinc/iotit/README.md

 - write configuration files into the image
 - write image into sd-card via `dd` or `diskutil` on macos

+##### 3 ESP-32:
+- copy firmware files into virtualbox
+- run flash.sh - to flash it using esptool
+- configure module parameters using serial connection

 VirtualBox uses alpine virtualbox image with additional software installed
 ```
 bash